hanstercek/me_43/README.txt

 	  Windows: 'Putty' SSH client is a popular method of SSHing in Windows.
 		    It can be found for free online.
 Follow online instructions to set-up.

-    In your preferred console, execute the following commands to run tests: ssh user@rematerials.local
-	cd ~/Desktop
+    To SSH, complete the following commands:
+	ssh user@rematerials.local
+	password: rematerials

+    SSH Details (for reference):
+    Username:	   'user@rematerials.local'
+    Password:	   'rematerials'

+PROGRAM EXECUTION:
+    From console, execute the following command from the home directory.
+No directory navigation should be necessary:

         ./runTestTimed.py <iterations>

     Note: <iterations> is the desired number of tests to be run.
-If no value is specified, the script will use the fallback base number of tests.
+If no value s specified, the script will use the fallback base number of tests.
 	  Input will be verified before progressing with the testing.

-    SSH Details (for reference):
-    Username:	   'user@rematerials.local'
-    Password:	   'rematerials'

 ################################################################################
 #				INCLUDED FILES				       #